StarPlayrX/bigmac/README.md

 2. Be sure to disable System Integrity Protection as soon as possible (`csrutil disable ; csrutil authenticated-root disable`).
 3. Plug a USB 2.0 keyboard and pointing device directly into your Mac Pro's USB 2.0 ports.
 4. Plug the bootable installer into your Mac Pro.
-5. Press and hold the Option (Alt) ⌥ key immediately after turning on or restarting your Mac.
+5. Press and hold the Option (Alt) ⌥ key immediately after turning on or restarting your Mac Pro.
 6. Release the Option key when you see a gray boot screen showing your bootable volumes.
 7. Select the volume containing the bootable installer.
 Then click the up arrow or press Return.
 8. Choose your language, if prompted.